 Rhode Island casinos are winners with the addition of sports betting.
 Unfortunately, the revenue from sports betting hasn’t lived up to expectations, but it is improving.

 But, the New England Casino Expansion has produced one major group of winners – New England’s resident gamblers.
 Competition between the three southern New England states has given New England residents new gambling options & conditions to choose from.
 Links to reward clubs such as MLife, Wynn Red Card, and the change of Penn National to Choice Rewards give a national connection coast to coast.
 Promotions and entertainment offerings have also seen the greater competition, which only translates as a positive for consumers.

 Who are the potential losers in this expansion?
 Well, depending upon future growth, some of the winners may also be partial losers.

-Connecticut casinos have been seen as the biggest losers by the yearly decline in revenue of approximately 7-9% each month.
+Connecticut casinos have been seen as the biggest losers by the yearly decline of approximately 7-9% each month.
 But, because of recent talks with Bridgeport and the CT legislature, the future seems brighter.
 With the federal approval for the casino venture in East Windsor, Connecticut could have a third casino on the Massachusetts border, just 10 minutes away from MGM Springfield.
-The two CT tribes – Mashantucket Pequots and Mohegans – could have their joint venture, Tribal Winds, up and running by 2021.
+The two CT tribes – Mashantucket Pequots and Mohegans – could have their joint venture, Tribal Winds, and 2021.

 And Connecticut could reverse the tables on MGM International.
 Recent talks with Bridgeport & CT legislators could continue the monopoly of gaming and the expected revenue in the state.
 With an open bidding process, the Constitution State would lose 25% of all slot revenue from both Foxwoods and Mohegan Sun.